 4. Greater possibility of recovery

-This can be extremely useful when it comes to a cloud backup service where you store the important data that you cannot afford to lose.
+This can be extremely useful when it comes to cloud data storage services, where you store the important data that you cannot afford to lose.

 5. Cloud is pretty cheap

 I’ll not elaborate here too much.
 Just take a look at the prices of cloud services, and you’ll see why cloud computing is so popular.
 You can have over 1 TB of space for a very affordable price, and 1 TB of space is really a lot.
 But every single service may not be like this.
 Take your time, and choose carefully.

 Cloud computing offers an easy avenue to back up and restore data.
 Since the technology allows users to access remote servers, they can easily store data on off-site hardware.
 Doing so will save their storage space.
 Data stored on a cloud is much safer than stored locally.
 Local devices are prone to theft or malfunctioning, making the stored data vulnerable.
 But there are no such issues with cloud computing, as the data is stored elsewhere and can get restored with a simple click.

 The ability to store data off-site has allowed various web services, such as Gmail, Google Photos, Google Drive, Dropbox, etc., to grow in recent years.
 We covered a list of the best cloud backup services to help you choose one quickly.

 1. You are no longer in control of your data